 Event Navigation

-The seat was carved at the 2025 Spring Art & Garden Fair by Paul to raise funds for the charity.
-You can now make a bid for the seat here online.
+You can now make an advance bid for the sculpture here online.
 This is a fantastic opportunity to get a unique timber sculpture for your garden that will last for several decades and be the envy of visitors and neighbours!
+And what a joyful piece of original artwork to own!

 Paul Sivell is nationally renowned chainsaw artist based on the Isle of Wight and his beautiful and unique nature carvings fetch many hundreds of pounds at auctions and sales.